 - Select Option 1 (Ink Cartridge Information)

-“How do I know how much ink is left in my ink cartridge?”
+“How can I tell how much ink is left in my ink cartridge?”

 - Select Menu button